 - individual counseling

 - diagnostic evaluation

 - medication management

 - group therapy

 - urgent visits

-- · mental health referrals
+- mental health referrals

 - · consultation to faculty, staff and medical staff

-- · telehealth services
+- telehealth services

-Counseling Services is located in the Health and Wellness Center on Bobcat Way.
+Counseling Services is located in the Health and Wellness Center on the Mount Carmel Campus.
 The office is open Monday through Friday from 9 a.m. to 5 p.m.
 Counseling services are available at all three campuses (Mount Carmel, York Hill Health Center and North Haven Campus).

-Students wishing to schedule an appointment can complete a confidential counseling request form through MyQ or the Quinnipiac App.
-In addition, they can also call Counseling Services at 203-582-8680, choose option #1, and schedule an appointment by talking to the counseling center secretary.
+Students wishing to schedule an appointment can call Counseling Services at 203-582-8680, choose option #1, and schedule an appointment by talking to the counseling center secretary.